Intelligence is not singular. It is multiplied.

 Without HI, the output is dangerous.

-A system can optimize a staffing model for maximum utilization.
-But it cannot see that the person being reassigned is the only one holding a client relationship together.
+A system can optimize a staffing model for maximum utilization, but it cannot see that the person being reassigned is the only one holding a client relationship together.
 It cannot read the room in a kickoff meeting.
 That is Human Intelligence: the judgment that turns information into wise action.

 Without the ½, the output is untrustworthy.